Light-emitting diode: Data communication and other signalling

 Light can be used to transmit data and analog signals.
 For example, lighting white LEDs can be used in systems assisting people to navigate in closed spaces while searching necessary rooms or objects.

 Assistive listening devices in many theaters and similar spaces use arrays of infrared LEDs to send sound to listeners' receivers.
 Light-emitting diodes (as well as semiconductor lasers) are used to send data over many types of fiber optic cable, from digital audio over TOSLINK cables to the very high bandwidth fiber links that form the Internet backbone.
 For some time, computers were commonly equipped with IrDA interfaces, which allowed them to send and receive data to nearby machines via infrared.

 Because LEDs can cycle on and off millions of times per second, very high data bandwidth can be achieved.
-For that reason, Visible Light Communication (VLC) has been proposed as an alternative to the increasingly competitive radio bandwidth.
-By operating in the visible part of the electromagnetic spectrum, data can be transmitted without occupying the frequencies of radio communications.
+For that reason, visible light communication (VLC) has been proposed as an alternative to the increasingly competitive radio bandwidth.
+VLC operates in the visible part of the electromagnetic spectrum, so data can be transmitted without occupying the frequencies of radio communications.

-The main characteristic of VLC, lies on the incapacity of light to surpass physical opaque barriers.
-This characteristic can be considered a weak point of VLC, due to the susceptibility of interference from physical objects, but is also one of its many strengths: unlike radio waves, light waves are confined in the enclosed spaces they are transmitted, which enforces a physical safety barrier that requires a receptor of that signal to have physical access to the place where the transmission is occurring.

-A promising application of VLC lies on the Indoor Positioning System (IPS), an analogous to the GPS built to operate in enclosed spaces where the satellite transmissions that allow the GPS operation are hard to reach.
-For instance, commercial buildings, shopping malls, parking garages, as well as subways and tunnel systems are all possible applications for VLC-based indoor positioning systems.
-Additionally, once the VLC lamps are able to perform lighting at the same time as data transmission, it can simply occupy the installation of traditional single-function lamps.

-Other applications for VLC involve communication between appliances of a smart home or office.
-With increasing IoT-capable devices, connectivity through traditional radio waves might be subjected to interference.
-Light bulbs with VLC capabilities can transmit data and commands for such devices.